taylordavies/bb-climatology/README.md

 bedford_basin_ERA5.ipynb uses the ERA5 reanalysis product (available at https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=overview) to generate climatologies for;

-heat flux, with a breakdown of components into longwave, shortwave, latent, and sensible heat flux
+-heat flux, with a breakdown of components into longwave, shortwave, latent, and sensible heat flux

-freshwater flux, with a breakdown of components into precipitation, evaporation, and runoff
+-freshwater flux, with a breakdown of components into precipitation, evaporation, and runoff

-10m wind, u and v components
+-10m wind, u and v components

 bedford_basin_CTD.ipynb uses CTD cast data from Bedford Institute of Oceanography (available at https://inter-l01.dfo-mpo.gc.ca/sites/bio/science/monitoring-monitorage/bbmp-pobb/bbmp-pobb-en.php?=undefined&wbdisable=true#wb-info) to generate climatologies for;

-temperature profiles
+-temperature profiles

-salinity profiles
+-salinity profiles